Alexander Khan Setkhanian: 1921 Coup d'état

-After General Edmund Ironside encouraged Reza Khan to stage a coup against the Qajar government in 1921, Alexander was approached by his colleagues to consider opposing Reza Khan.
-Alexander had been fond of Reza while Reza was a soldier under his command for two years, and had developed a close relationship with him.
+After General Edmund Ironside encouraged Reza Khan to stage a coup against the Qajar government in 1921, Iskandar was approached by his colleagues to consider opposing Reza Khan.
+Iskandar had been fond of Reza while Reza was a soldier under his command for two years, and had developed a close relationship with him.
 Reza Khan was often seen around the Davidkhanian mansion during those years.
-Alexander chose not to oppose his takeover.
+Iskandar chose not to oppose his takeover.

-As April approached following the coup, Alexander had still not pledged his loyalty to the new Shah.
-Alexander invited him to the Davidkhanian family mansion on Khiaban-e Sepah, where he had Cossacks guarding him and his family.
-On Reza Khan's orders, he and Alexander were let alone to discuss the future in private.
+As April approached following the coup, Iskandar had still not pledged his loyalty to the new Shah.
+Iskandar invited him to the Davidkhanian family mansion on Khiaban-e Sepah, where he had Cossacks guarding him and his family.
+On Reza Khan's orders, he and Iskandar were let alone to discuss the future in private.
 The two walked the garden of the estate, and began to circumnavigate the pond.
-Halfway around the pond, Alexander stopped walking, and Reza Khan put his arm around the older general's shoulder, and continued to walk.
+Halfway around the pond, Iskandar stopped walking, and Reza Khan put his arm around the older general's shoulder, and continued to walk.
 Five years later, Reza Khan crowned himself king of Iran, establishing the Pahlavi dynasty.

 Personal life

-In 1894, Alexander married Maryam Davidkhanian, the daughter of another General, Martiros Khan Davidkhanian, becoming a member of the Davidkhanian family by marriage.
-In his retirement, Alexander maintained the Hammam-e Amir that Martiros Khan Davidkhanian had erected behind the Davidkhanian mansion for the Armenians of Iran, as well as took part in hunting, fishing, and fine woodworking.
+In 1894, Iskandar married Maryam Davidkhanian, the daughter of another General, Martiros Khan Davidkhanian.
+Iskandar had 6 sons Koorush Astavat Azizi-far and Darius Hossein Azizi-far among those that are known, Koorush and Darius had their surnames were changed for political purposes.
+He also had a grandson in Hossein Khezri Azizi-far, again a different surname for political purposes as Koorush (his father) was assassinated.
+Iskandar also had 1 daughter.
+In his retirement, Iskandar maintained the Hammam-e Amir that Martiros Khan Davidkhanian had erected behind the Davidkhanian mansion for the Armenians of Iran, as well as took part in hunting, fishing, and fine woodworking.
 During this period, Alexander also spent time at the Soviet embassy in Tehran since diplomatic relations had been restored in 1920, maintaining friendships with the Ambassador and other members of the Soviet diplomatic mission.